emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) many possibilities for material models as these are standard in OF (for example icoTabulated thermoPhysicalProperties for the liquid metal and perfectGas for the air etc., they can be combined)

+I don't want to leave the drawbacks unmentioned: